 3 Active against black beetle adults and larvae.

-Table compiled by the NZPBRA (correct as of print January 2021).
-AR1 and AR37 endophytes are used under license from Grasslanz Technology Limited.
-AR1 and AR37 endophytes are protected under the New Zealand Plant Variety Rights Act 1987.
+Tables was compiled by the NZPBRA (correct as of print July 2023).
+AR1, AR37 and MaxP endophytes are used under license from Grasslanz Technology Limited.
+AR37 and AR584 endophytes are protected under the New Zealand Plant Variety Rights Act 1987.